News from the Centre for Health and Clinical Research (CHCR)

-Centre for Health and Clinical Research (CHCR) newsletter (July 2020) is now available
+Centre newsletter (July 2023) is now available

 Read the latest issue of the CHCR newsletter (PDF) to find out more about the activities and updates from our research themes.

 CHCR annual conference 2020 - poster competition